db495/phase_4_project/README.md

 After the pre-processing stage was complete, we looked at first creating a simple binary classification model, then expanded the model to a multiclassification approach, with the key metric to optimise towards was our `recall score`

+## Modelling

+As mentioned within the `method` section, we focused first on creating a binary classifiation model to distinguish between positive and negative sentiment comments, this got further expanded into a multiclass classification model by adding in the neutral sentiment tweets.
+Below you can see a table which contains all the models we tried and their overall recall score.

 ## Evaluation

 Once the pre-processing stage was complete from above, we can see via a word cloud which words are showing up most frequently for each class.
 Below is the word cloud for positive sentiment tweets.